Effective October 1, 2021.

 You can always tell us not to sell your CCPA PI by visiting www.directv.com/ccpa or contacting us at 866-385-3193.

 Once we receive and verify your request, we will not sell your CCPA PI unless you later allow us to do so.
 We may ask for your permission to resume sale of your CCPA PI at a later date, but we will wait at least 12 months before doing so.

 Verification of Identity – Access or Deletion Requests

 Password Protected Account.
 If you maintain a password-protected account with us, in most cases you may submit an access or deletion request by authenticating yourself with a password like you would when you access your account (see exceptions below).
 You’ll have to authenticate yourself again to access your data or submit your deletion request.

-If we cannot verify your identity, we will not be able to respond to your request.
-We will notify you to explain.
+If we cannot verify your identity, we will notify you that we will not be able to respond to your request.

 You may designate an authorized agent to submit requests on your behalf.
 Your agent will need a valid power of attorney or written permission signed by you.
 If the agent relies on written permission, we’ll need to verify the agent’s identity.
 We may also contact you directly to confirm the permission.
 Your authorized agent can submit your requests by calling us at 866-385-3193.

-We Don’t Mind If You Exercise Your Data Rights
+We Don’t Mind If You Exercise Your California Data Rights

 Consumers under 16 years old